 The sub-groups and cross-cutting themes have each articulated the challenges facing researchers working on COVID-19, as well as recommendations/guidelines for improving data sharing (Table 1).
-These sub-group guidelines and recommendations should be considered directly depending on the relevant area of COVID-19 research as well as policy/decision-making.
+These sub-group guidelines and recommendations should be considered directly depending on the relevant area of COVID-19 research as well as policy/decision making.

-Table 1 - Summary of challenges, guidelines and recommendations
+Table 1 - Summary of challenges, guidelines and recommendations from the sub-groups and cross-cutting themes of RDA COVID-19 Working Group

-Sub-groups/cross cutting themes Challenges Guidelines for researchers Recommendations for funders/policymakers Clinical Promotion of clinical data sharing is important due to many studies and trials being performed under enormous time pressure Standardised clinical terminologies should be used and a fair balance achieved between timely data sharing and protecting privacy and confidentiality Measures should be taken in order to organise the sharing of data and trial documents in a suitable, trustworthy and secure data repository
+Sub-groups/cross cutting themes Challenges Guidelines for researchers Recommendations for funders/policy makers Clinical Promotion of clinical data sharing is important due to many studies and trials being performed under enormous time pressure Standardised clinical terminologies should be used and a fair balance achieved between timely data sharing and protecting privacy and confidentiality Measures should be taken in order to organise the sharing of data and trial documents in a suitable, trustworthy and secure data repository Omics An increased need of rapid openness for omics data to gain early insights into molecular biology of the processes at cellular level Omics research should be a collaborative effort to learn the genetic determinants of COVID-19 susceptibility, severity and outcomes Promote use of domain- specific repositories to enable standardisation of terms and enforce metadata standards Epidemiology Data and models are frequently incomplete, provisional, and subject to correction under changing conditions Data models must include clinical data, disease milestones, indicators and reporting data, contact tracing and personal risk factors Incentivise the publication of situational data, analytical models, scientific findings, and reports used in decision-making

-Omics An increased need of rapid openness for omics data to gain early insights into molecular biology of the processes at cellular level Omics research should be a collaborative effort to learn the genetic determinants of COVID-19 susceptibility, severity and outcomes Promote use of domain- specific repositories to enable standardisation of terms and enforce metadata standards Epidemiology Data and models are frequently incomplete, provisional, and subject to correction under changing conditions Data models must include clinical data, disease milestones, indicators and reporting data, contact tracing and personal risk factors Incentivise the publication of situational data, analytical models, scientific findings, and reports used in decision-making Social Sciences Require equal inclusion of social and economic context with health-related information to enable evidence-based decision-making Enable interoperable cross- disciplinary and cross- cultural data collection, data use and collaboration for managing social sciences data during pandemics Ensure robust funding streams for social sciences research for understanding and managing the human aspects of pandemics Community Need specific guidelines for enabling citizen scientists undertaking research to contribute to a common body of knowledge Encourage public and patient involvement (PPI) throughout the data management lifecycle from research question to final data sharing and usage Balance between timely testing and contact tracing, emergency response, community safety and individual privacy concerns Indigenous Data Guidelines Indigenous data rights, priorities and interests must be recognised in all COVID-19 research and surveillance activities Indigenous governance of data collection, ownership, sharing and use priorities is the central principle of Indigenous data sovereignty CARE Principles of Indigenous Data Governance set minimum standards for collectors, users and stewards of data Legal and Ethical Considerations Achieve a balance between rights of people and interests of researchers and policymakers Ethical instruments should be interpreted with the law, and can guide the interpretation of the law if the law does not address a particular issue During a pandemic, ethical review and approval for legally sharing data should be expedited Research Software Need systems in place for sharing of research software and accelerated and reproducible research during a pandemic It is critical for software that is used in data analysis to produce results that can, if necessary, be reproduced Funders must allocate financial resources to support the development and maintenance of new research software
+Sub-groups/cross cutting themes Challenges Guidelines for researchers Recommendations for funders/policy makers Social Sciences Need equal inclusion of social and economic issues with medical information to enable evidence-based decision making Promote interoperable cross-disciplinary and cross-cultural data use and collaboration for managing social science data during pandemics Robust funding streams for social science research for understanding and managing the behavioural, and economic aspects Community Need specific guidelines for enabling citizen scientists undertaking research to contribute to a common body of knowledge Encourage public and patient involvement (PPI) throughout the data management lifecycle from research question to final data sharing and usage Balance between timely testing and contact tracing, emergency response, community safety and individual privacy concerns Indigenous Data Guidelines Indigenous data rights, priorities and interests must be recognised in COVID-19 research activities Co-determination of data collection, ownership, sharing and use priorities is the central principle of Indigenous data sovereignty CARE Principles of Indigenous Data Governance set minimal guidance for collectors, users and stewards of data.
+Legal and Ethical Considerations Achieve a balance between rights of people and interests of researchers and policymakers Ethical instruments should be interpreted with the law, and can guide the interpretation of the law if the law does not address a particular issue During a pandemic, ethical review and approval for legally sharing data should be expedited.
+Research Software Need systems in place to for rapid dissemination of data and accelerated and reproducible research during a pandemic It is critical for software that is used in data analysis to produce results that can, if necessary, be reproduced Funders must allocate financial resources to support the development and maintenance of new research software